sensorial-systems/stable-diffusion/README.md

 # Stable Diffusion

-Welcome to the official repository for the Sensorial System's Stable Diffusion projects.
-For now, this repository only hosts the codebase for our Stable Diffusion trainer, designed to make it easier to automate all the steps of finetuning Stable Diffusion models.
+Welcome to the official codebase for the Sensorial System's Stable Diffusion projects.
+For now, this only hosts the codebase for our Stable Diffusion trainer, designed to make it easier to automate all the steps of finetuning Stable Diffusion models.

 ## Features